Donders-Institute/bidscoin/docs/workflow.rst

     optional arguments:
       -h, --help            show this help message and exit -b BIDSMAP, --bidsmap BIDSMAP
                             The study bidsmap file with the mapping heuristics.
 If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml
       -t TEMPLATE, --template TEMPLATE
                             The bidsmap template file with the default heuristics (this could be provided by your institute).
 If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
-Default: bidsmap_dccn.yaml
+Default: bidsmap_dccn
       -p PLUGINS [PLUGINS ...], --plugins PLUGINS [PLUGINS ...]
-                            List of plugins to be used (with default options, overrules the plugin list in the study/template bidsmaps)
+                            List of plugins to be used.
+Default: the plugin list of the study/template bidsmap)
       -n SUBPREFIX, --subprefix SUBPREFIX
                             The prefix common for all the source subject-folders (e.g. 'Pt' is the subprefix if subject folders are named 'Pt018', 'Pt019', ...).
                             Use '*' when your subject folders do not have a prefix.
-Default: the value of the study or template bidsmap, e.g. 'sub-'
-      -m SESPREFIX, --sesprefix SESPREFIX
+Default: the value of the study/template bidsmap, e.g. 'sub-' -m SESPREFIX, --sesprefix SESPREFIX
-                            The prefix common for all the source session-folders (e.g. 'M_' is the subprefix if session folders are named 'M_pre', 'M_post', ...).
+                            The prefix common for all the source session-folders (e.g. 'M_' is the subprefix if session folders are named 'M_pre', 'M_post', ..).
                             Use '*' when your session folders do not have a prefix.
-Default: the value of the study or template bidsmap, e.g. 'ses-'
+Default: the value of the study/template bidsmap, e.g. 'ses-' -u UNZIP, --unzip UNZIP
-      -s, --store           Flag to store provenance data samples in the bidsfolder/'code'/'provenance' folder (useful for inspecting e.g. zipped or transfered datasets) -a, --automated       Flag to save the automatically generated bidsmap to disk and without interactively tweaking it with the bidseditor
+                            Wildcard pattern to unpack tarballed/zip-files in the sub/ses sourcefolder that need to be unzipped (in a tempdir) to make the data readable.
+Default: the value of the study/template bidsmap -s, --store           Flag to store provenance data samples in the bidsfolder/'code'/'provenance' folder (useful for inspecting e.g.
+                            zipped or transfered datasets)
+      -a, --automated       Flag to save the automatically generated bidsmap to disk and without interactively tweaking it with the bidseditor
-      -f, --force           Flag to discard the previously saved bidsmap and logfile -v, --version         Show the installed version and check for updates
+      -f, --force           Flag to discard the previously saved bidsmap and logfile

     examples:
-      bidsmapper /project/foo/raw /project/foo/bids
+      bidsmapper myproject/raw myproject/bids
-      bidsmapper /project/foo/raw /project/foo/bids -t bidsmap_dccn
+      bidsmapper myproject/raw myproject/bids -t bidsmap_custom  # Uses a template bidsmap of choice
-      bidsmapper /project/foo/raw /project/foo/bids -p nibabel2bids
+      bidsmapper myproject/raw myproject/bids -p nibabel2bids    # Uses a plugin of choice
+      bidsmapper myproject/raw myproject/bids -u '*.tar.gz'      # Unzip tarballed sourcefiles

 After the source data has been scanned, the bidsmapper will automatically launch `step 1b <#step-1b-running-the-bidseditor>`__ to let the user check and edit the automatically generated study bidsmap.
 For a fully automated workflow users can skip this interactive step using the ``-i`` option (see above).